 Generally, a midwife is perceived to be more natural-minded and expecting parents may seek them out if they desire to give birth without an epidural or with minimal medical intervention or more one-on-one care.
 However, that doesn’t mean you can’t get have an epidural birth with a midwife–it just means that you may have different options of support available to you if you would like to go medication-free during birth.

 In my experience, my certified nurse midwife was more than happy to discuss a variety of options for managing my postpartum depression and preparing for pain management during birth.
 However, when it came to giving birth it was ultimately the nurses and the hospital culture that played the biggest role in how I labored and managed my pain.

 Both Certified Nurse Midwives and Certified Midwives can provide care in a hospital setting, birthing centers, or at home in some states, according to the American College of Nurse-Midwives.
 In some states, CNMs must operate under the supervision of a physician which could prevent them from offering home birth services.

 If you want a home birth under a midwife, your best bet would be to turn to a lay or professional midwife.
-According to the American Registry of Midwives, midwives must have home birth experience to achieve their certification.
+According to the Midwives Alliance North America, midwives must have home birth experience to achieve their certification.